The Independent newspaper recently published in its online version with the headline:

 Judging by the recent dramatic slowdown of sales transactions as shown in the current sales completion statistics, efficient agency services are simply not available at present.

-For anyone interested in the best and only way to correct this unacceptable shortcoming, please read & study the proposals within: The House Price Virtuoso Solution starting at the following link.
+For anyone interested in the best and only way to correct this unacceptable shortcoming, please read, mark and digest the proposals within: The House Price Solution starting at the following link.

 How to Improve the Housing Markets in England and Wales.